tjlee1220/WebExp/docs/howto.rst

     left side, and '3' could represent the trial's condition, which will be explained later on.

 The 'block_id' column holds the id number of the block that the trial is a part of.
-The 'stims' column contains a serialized php array (See 'Setting Up a new Task') that describes which stimuli will be presented during that trial.
+The 'stims' column contains a serialized php array (See 'Setting up a new task') that describes which stimuli will be presented during that trial.

 The 'correct' column also contains a serialized php array that describes the feedback given by each stimulus in the